GE-P/GE-P/README.md

 </div>
 -->

 I'm a DevOps enthusiast and a hobbyist app creator.
+Over the years, I've honed my skills in automating solutions to accelerate processes on the DevOps side.
+Simultaneously, I've explored my creativity and curiosity by crafting various apps and scripts, dividing my creations into two categories.

-I'm passionate about automating solutions, optimizing workflows, and building cool applications in my free time.
+🔧 **DevOps Creations**: I'm passionate about automating solutions, optimizing workflows, and enhancing efficiency in the workplace.
+This side of my work revolves around DevOps practices and includes projects like [Automated Deployment Pipeline](https://github.com/GE-P/Gitlab-CI-Variables-Setup), where I automate variables creation for further pipeline deployments .

-## 🌱 **Currently Learning**:

-- Machine learning
-- Next.js with React

-## 🔭 **I'm currently working on**:

-- [Wine Prices Prediction](https://github.com/GE-P/Wine-Price-Prediction): Wines prices forecasts, for wine collectors.
-- [Devops Command Center](https://github.com/GE-P/AppProject): A nice web app grouping many tools i made.
-The aim is accelerating pipelines deployments.

-## 👯 **I'm looking to collaborate on**:

-- DevOps projects
-- Infrastructure as Code (IaC)
-- Application development
+🚀 **Creative Ventures**: On the other front, I embark on journeys of creativity and curiosity.
+I've delved into concepts such as machine learning, mobile game development, and other fascinating domains.
+You can find my creative side projects, like [Wine Prices Prediction](https://github.com/GE-P/Wine-Price-Prediction), where I explore innovative ways to predict the price of future wines.

 ## 🔨 **Languages and Tools**: